 How you treat your liver disease is based on the cause and progression of your specific disease.
 Many types of liver disease can be successfully treated with lifestyle modifications along with regular monitoring of liver function.

 Promoting healthy liver function is paramount, no matter the form or stage of your liver disease.
 Even in the case of cirrhosis, although scarring of the liver is irreversible, preventing additional scarring is important in maintaining your health and preserving liver function and can be accomplished using lifestyle modifications.
+Healthy eating, regular exercise and eliminating liver toxins like alcohol and acetaminophen from daily life are key.

 The following lifestyle modifications are also useful tips in treating liver disease: